Last updated on July 4th, 2023 at 06:40 am

 “Pueblito viejo” – Bambuco by José Alejandro Morales

-This song was composed by José for the town of Socorro (in Santander) and immediately became a hymn for all the ancient cities of our country.
+José composed this song for the town of Socorro (in Santander) and it immediately became a hymn for all the ancient cities of our country.

 “El sanjuanero” – Joropo by Sofía Gaitán de Reyes and Anselmo Durán

 This Joropo became the traditional song of the Reinado del Bambuco.
 “It is based on facts and situations from our life together,” says Sofía.
 Let us remember that these texts describe the enthusiasm and joy that one experiences at the festivals in the region.